I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posbarcodescannererroroccurredeventdata.md

 ## Members

-`ExtendedReason`

-Contains additional data about the reason for the error.

 `Header`

 The <a href="https://msdn.microsoft.com/library/windows/hardware/dn772232">PosEventDataHeader</a> structure that describes the amount of memory, in bytes, of the <b>PosBarcodeScannerErrorOccurredEventData</b> structure and trailing error message and scan data.